25 Most Futuristic U.S. Colleges and Universities

 The Loyola Information Commons, Loyola University’s iconic library, gathers the student community to witness Lake Michigan’s breathtaking views and enjoy the open daylight atmosphere.
 The structure has integrated computer technology and modern building facilities that present a flexible and open design to mark a new university architecture era that stresses student collaboration and resource preservation.

 The design’s primary influence was from the school’s dedication to injecting modern sustainable materials.
 During the construction, the architect performed climate analysis to assess the external condition to maximize the use of the natural environment to produce heat and coolness for the building.
-From the result of their analysis, they made an incorporated facade and mechanical design to reduce the heat from the sun.
-Every facade was assessed and had different plans to meet the specific orientation to the sun.

 The most sustainable method applied is natural resources to produce the thermal heat required inside the building.
 Once this technique happens, a top-of-the-line automation system, with the heat produced from the external weather facility, is slated to open the windows in the west and east exteriors automatically.
 And while these windows are open, the fresh air from the lake will provide coolness inside.

 The horizontal blinds that follow the sun’s movement during the day shield the interiors from too much heat while welcoming the natural light to brighten the wide-open space.
-To match the library’s original program is an equally inventive perspective to structural and mechanical systems, using computerized technologies to achieve sustainability.
+To match the library’s original program is an equally inventive perspective on structural and mechanical systems, using computerized technologies to achieve sustainability.

 Henry Madden Library